CloudyAnt/Qfig/README.md

 This's my libray of ***zsh/PowerShell*** scripts and also customizable tool commands provider.

-Run the script `activation.sh/ps1` to activate commands for zsh/PowerShell.
+Run the script **activation.sh/ps1** to activate commands for zsh/PowerShell.

 **Note** that the PowerShell scripts are compatible with PowerShell 7+

-**Theories**:
-- `baseCommands.sh/ps1` is the basic commands, always available.
-- `tempCommands.sh/ps1` will be loaded if it exists. it will be ignored by `.gitignore`.
-- Other commands under `commands` folder can be enabled by adding it's prefix to `<enabledCommands>` label in `config`.
+## Basic Support
+- Commands in **baseCommands.sh/ps1** are always availabe.
+Run `qcmds base` to check.
+- Run `qcmds -h` to check available commands(prefixes) and operations to those commands.
+## Customization
+- Run `qfig config` to configure extra enabled commands, prefer text editor, etc.
+- Run `qcmds temp edit` to write only-in-this-device commands.

-- Modifications on `tempCommands.sh/ps1` and `config` will be effective in new session, or make it effective immidiately by running command `rezsh` in zsh or `. $profile` in powershell.
+*Any changes will be effective in new sessions.
+To make it effective immidiately by running command `rezsh` in zsh or `. $profile` in powershell.*